 Golden yellow.
 Very mature autolysis and oxidative notes on the nose with hints of umami, warm spice, cinnamon, cloves, quince, figs, ripe fruit and lots of red apples.
 On the palate gorgeously opulent bready notes with ripe peaches, apricots cream and sweet almonds combined with intense freshness, fine white lemon crispness, leafy notes and citrus pith.
 There is so much richness, typical of the southerly origins of this wine, but the youthful acidity holds the mature fruit together.
 For lovers of aged champagne, bruised apples and yeasty biscuits - especially at the remarkably affordable price of around €40.

 Golden yellow.
 Leesy bruised apple aromas with warm spiced vanilla oak, quince, dried apricots, tropical flowers and Sorrento lemons.
-On the palate, lovely smooth, rich, silky vanilla mouth-coating richness on the palate, beautifully spiced and elegant acidity, balanced and exciting.
-Full bodied ripe apples, orchard fruit, green apples, perfumed florals and aromatic citrus finishing with crisp and crunchy herbal salinity.
-Mouth-watering, fresh and long, balancing perfumed rich, ripeness, beautiful acidity, weight and complexity.
-So much depth and complexity.
+On the palate, lovely smooth, rich, silky vanilla mouth-coating richness, beautifully spiced and elegant acidity, balanced and exciting.
+Full bodied ripe apples, orchard fruit, green apples, perfumed florals and aromatic citrus finishing with crisp and crunchy herbal, mouth-watering salinity.
 Definitely a wine to appreciate slowly - but I will happily finish the bottle.

 Darker gold.
 Honeyed but restrained.
 Almost savoury yeasty notes.
 Long length, almost buttery nuts, intense and structured, slightly burnt toast, with lovely weight.